dfinity/portal/docs/tutorials/02_create_your_first_app/adding-variables-and-methods.md

 ## Adding access methods

 To do any useful work, actors needs to be able to communicate with the external world.
-Actors communicate using " messages" that are represented as functions.
+Actors communicate by sending and receiving "messages".

 For our poll actor, we want to be able to: